 5. Ask for Help

 If you are unsure, always ask for help.
 BGSU has great resources in our library system to assist our students with properly citing and writing their research papers.
 When you visit the Jerome Library, go to the Research and Information Desk and ask for assistance.
 You can also call the library, use their online chat, or schedule an appointment with a librarian.
-For a full list of student resources, visit the following link.
+Here is a full list of student resources.

 GOLD | $2,220